Vidushi-GitHub/gcn.nasa.gov/app/routes/docs.client.samples.md

 ### Multi-Order Sky Maps

 GCN strongly encourages the use of multi-order sky maps.
-These are a more complex form of healpix sky maps that utilize a variable resolution, with higher probability regions having higher resolution and lower probability regions being encoded with a lower resolution.
-This is signicantly more efficient than single-resolution healpix sky maps with respect to storage footprint and read speed.
+They utilize a variable resolution, with higher probability regions having higher resolution and lower probability regions being encoded with a lower resolution.
+This is signicantly more efficient than single-resolution HEALPix sky maps with respect to storage footprint and read speed.
 However, interpreting these multi-order sky maps can be more complex.

 ### Working with HEALPix Maps